Katra, Mazandaran

-Katra (كترا) (Note: Also romanized as Katrā) is a village in, and the capital of, Katra Rural District (Note: Formerly Nashtarud Rural District) of Nashta District, Tonekabon County, Mazandaran province, Iran.
+Katra (كترا) (Note: Also romanized as Katrā) is a village in, and the capital of, Katra Rural District (Note: Formerly Nashtarud Rural District) in Nashta District of Tonekabon County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,914 in 543 households.
 The following census in 2011 counted 1,887 people in 607 households.
-The 2016 census measured the population of the village as 1,832 people in 626 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,832 people in 626 households, the most populous in its rural district.